-A walk along Brouwersgracht and Prinsengracht is the best way to quickly sample the various canal house gable styles in Amsterdam.
-They can be found in various locations throughout the centre- also on houses which are not directly next to the canals.
+The best way to quickly sample the various canal house gable styles in Amsterdam is to take a walk along Brouwersgracht and Prinsengracht.
+Good examples can also be found in various locations throughout the centre, even on houses which are not directly next to the canals.
 It should also be noted that these gables are not unique to Amsterdam or even Holland.
 They appear in Belgium's cities such as

 It should be noted that these types of gable are not unique to Amsterdam, or even Holland.
 They also can be admired in Belgian cities such as Bruges, Brussels and Antwerp.